 If the observed values are essentially a random sample of the full data set, complete case analysis gives the same results as the full data set would have.
 Unfortunately, most missing data are not MCAR.

-At the opposite end of the spectrum is Non-Ignorable (NI).
-NI means that the missing data mechanism is related to the missing values.
+At the opposite end of the spectrum is Missing Not at Random.
+Although you’ll most often see it called this, I prefer the term Non-Ignorable (NI).
+NI is a name that is not so easy to confuse with the other types, but it also tells you its primary feature.
+It means that the missing data mechanism is related to the missing values.

 Complete case analysis can give highly biased results for NI missing data.
 If proportionally more low and moderate income individuals are left in the sample because high income people are missing, an estimate of the mean income will be lower than the actual population mean.